Marriott sued by District of Columbia because of resort fees

 The attorney general for the District of Columbia is suing Marriott for its use of resort fees, pointing to the Renaissance Las Vegas Hotel as an example of how the company is allegedly deceiving customers by hiding a portion of its daily rates.

-The lawsuit against Marriott was filed Tuesday in the D.C.
-Superior Court after an investigation conducted by all 50 state attorneys general.
+The lawsuit against Marriott was filed Tuesday in District of Columbia’s Superior Court after an investigation conducted by all 50 state attorneys general.

 Jessica Adair, spokeswoman for the Nevada Attorney General’s office, said the office is still deciding on what steps to take following the investigation.
 The office is not currently involved in a resort fees lawsuit.